Braxai/Course-Notes/ECS 153 Computer Security/Lectures/Lecture 7.md

 ECB : Electronic Code Book (easy to break)
 - encrypt each fixed size block using the same key

-CBC : Ciphertext Block Chaining (secure)
+CBC : Cipher Block Chaining (secure)
 - XOR ciphertext of previous block with plaintext of current block
   - use initialization vector (random block) to XOR with first plaintext